We (humans) love grapes! Before and after, they become wine.

 But what about our faithful canines?
 Can dogs eat grapes?
 If you ask my GSD, he’d say yes, but that’s only because he’ll eat anything that will fit in his mouth (and some things that don’t).
 The truth, however, is a massive NO!
 Grapes and anything derived from grapes, like raisins, are extremely toxic and can be life-threatening to our furry family members.

 Most dog owners already know that grapes are bad, but in case you didn’t or you want to know why they are actually bad.
 Keep on reading, my friend.

 Why Are Grapes Bad for Dogs?

-For well over 20 years, vets and dog owners alike have known that grapes were bad for dogs.
+For well over 20 years, vets and dog owners alike knew that grapes were bad for dogs.
 They just didn’t know why.
 But it seems that the mystery has been solved!

 Two years ago, in early 2021, a group of vets figured out what in grapes harms dogs by making a link between grape and raisin toxicosis and playdough.

 Interestingly, Colette Wegenast, DVM, a senior consulting veterinarian in clinical toxicology at the Animal Poison Control Center (APCC), had a breakthrough when investigating playdough toxicity in a group of dogs.

 You must be wondering, “What does playdough have to do with grapes?”